kaveh7293/ABC_News/README.md

 <p> The steps that have been used to solve this problem is as follows:<br>
 <ol>
 <li> I imported the required libraries and modules for fitting the model </li>
-<li> I created a class to handle the missing values in the news title and news text columns.
+<li> I created a <strong>class to handle the missing values</strong> in the news title and news text columns.
 Note that this class contaied three important methods (i.e., fit, fit_transform and transform)  so that it can be used in as an element in a pipeline.
 Also, this class inhere from BaseEstimator, TransformerMixin classes (the same format were used for all the defined classes which will be used in the pipeline).
-The missing values are handled as follows:
+The <strong>missing values </strong> are handled as follows:
 <ul>
 <li> For the text column, the missing values were replaced with the string 'empty'.
 I did so because I think being empty is also important when reliability of news is evaluated.</li>
 <li> For the title column, the missing values were replaced with the string 'not specified'.
 Simialrly, I believed that this approach is better than simply dropping the rows because it adds additional information which will be helpful during model developement. </li>